 If I learned anything, it was the following:

-- GNU/Linux is for people who loathe Microsoft.
+- GNU/Linux is mainly for people who dislike Microsoft.

 - The BSDs are for people who actually like Unix.

 - OS X is BSD for yuppies.

 For a while I thought I was just somebody who loathed Microsoft.
 For a while, I was somebody who loathed Windows and preferred to throw money at problems to avoid spending time.
 It was only recently that I remembered how much I had actually enjoyed having access to an Unix system in college, and that memory came to me the first time I installed OpenBSD.

 I was lucky; I had picked a laptop that had good hardware compatibility for little other reason than that I liked typing on it and that I could get a refurbished model for less than $300.
 Thus it was easy to just plug in a network cable so my Thinkpad could pull packages from the network and just follow the instructions on every step of the boot screen.
 The only point I lingered over was partitioning, since I wanted to use all of my drive’s space instead of settling for the defaults and growing disklabel partitions later.